 Dunn, Kathleen.
-Forthcoming, 2014.
-“Street Vendors Against the Global City: VAMOS Unidos,” in New Labor in New York: Precarious Worker Organizing and the Future of Unionism, edited by Ruth Milkman and Ed Ott.
+2014.
+“Street Vendors In and Against the Global City: VAMOS Unidos,” in New Labor in New York: Precarious Worker Organizing and the Future of Unionism, edited by Ruth Milkman and Ed Ott.
 Ithaca: Cornell University Press.

 Dunn, Kathleen.
 Forthcoming, 2014.
 “Flexible Families: Latina/o Food Vending in Brooklyn, New York,” in Urban Street Vending in the Neoliberal City: A Global Perspective on the Practices and Policies of a Marginalized Economy, edited by Kristina Graff and Noa Ha.
 Oxford: Berghahn Books.